-------------------------------------------------------------

 Set up for either Fingerstyle Blues or Bottleneck playing, or mixture of both - these are superb sounding parlor blues guitars, with great looks, lots of vibe and historic All-American character - all original condition - an iconic Chicago made, 12 fret-to-the-body, parlor Blues Guitar - all solid Birch, ladder braced construction, and on this model, a typical 1930s soft "V" profile neck!

-The very brief information on the Harmony Guitars Database page on this model is not useful, as the only photos are of a tenor version with a wartime wooden tailpiece, indicating later production into the '40s, and 6-string versions with either Idento tailpiece or Crystalline fingerboard, neither of which this guitar has, and no photos!.
+The very brief information on the now no longer available Harmony Guitars Database page on this model was not useful, as the only photos were of a tenor version with a wartime wooden tailpiece, indicating later production into the '40s, and 6-string versions with either Idento tailpiece or Crystalline fingerboard, neither of which this guitar has, and no photos!

-The guitar is essentially original condition....finish & colour in my view as good as you are likely to find on a guitar of this type, at over 80 years old - inevitably there is a little edge wear to the painted bindings and other edges and minor surface chips/scratches...in the main, really the minimum for one of this type and age.
-I hope that you will agree that the photos show that this remains handsome & characterful vintage guitar.
+Condition....essentially original, finish & colour in my view as good as you are likely to find on a guitar of this type, at over 80 years old - inevitably there is a little edge wear to the painted bindings and other edges and minor surface chips/scratches...in the main, really the minimum for one of this type and age.

-There is no case (although the guitar will be well packed and securely boxed for posting), but I do have the odd period case, and may be able to supply one of the type these guitars originally came in, or alternatively I may be able to supply it with a virtually unused Hiscox Liteflite hardshell case.
-These cases of course do offer much better protection, but even the smallest case produced by Hiscox does require a somee of their extra internal pads fitting, in order to hold the small guitar correctly.
-I will be happy to advise whether I can marry the guitar to a suitable case, at the time of purchase, and if so agree with you an inclusive price for Guitar + Case.
+There is no case (although the guitar will be well packed and securely boxed for posting, if required), but I do have the odd period case, and may be able to supply one of the type these guitars originally came in, or alternatively I may be able to supply it with a virtually unused Hiscox Liteflite hardshell case.
+These cases of course do offer much better protection, but even the smallest case produced by Hiscox does require a some of their extra internal pads fitting, in order to hold the small guitar correctly.
+I will be happy to advise whether I can marry the guitar to a suitable case, and modest additional cost.